-10. These are pictures of shadows from the eclipse, one of the few odd occurrences during a total eclipse of the sun.
+10. These are pictures of shadows from the eclipse in 2017, one of the few odd occurrences during a total eclipse of the sun.
 As the remaining sunlight passes through small holes, such as the space between leaves of a tree, an image of the light source is projected over the shadow.
 The same effect can be produced by holding a tightly woven basket up toward the eclipse.

 9. Bird perch on a new construction roof.
 For safety purposes roofers fasten boards directly to a finished roof.
 This was discovered on an 11-month Warranty inspection for a client that had used another home inspector when purchasing the home.

 8. This is a welcoming Southern porch… even the deckboards are waving hello!

 7. Buyer Beware!
 This is a $100 toy that can be purchased on Amazon to read Radon levels.
 A well-known company in Nashville is using these to provide free Radon tests and then recommending that they perform the mitigation when this toy read HIGH… If you see these toys as a Realtor, know that there is a tremendous amount of risk and liability when an individual poses to be a Radon professional but is operating outside the bounds of the guidelines provided by the EPA and the National Radon Proficiency Program (NRPP).

 6. This situation took a while to get sorted out.
 The termite inspector was the first to enter the crawlspace and identified a 1 ½ inch line that was continuously discharge water into the crawlspace.
 The realtors were then informed that a main water line was potentially flooding the crawlspace.
 In actuality, the neighbor was tired of water being pumped onto his driveway and shoved the sump pump line back through the hole in the side of the wall into the crawlspace.
 The sump pump was running continuosly spraying water back into the giant pool under the home.